ibm-cloud-docs/vpc/at-events.md

 | key  | is.key.key.delete   | Key was deleted  |
 | key  | is.key.key.update   | Key was updated  |
 | key | is.key.key.read | One or more keys was retrieved |
 {: caption="Table 15.
-Actions that generate events for Key" caption-side="top"}
+Actions that generate events for Key" caption-side="bottom"}

 ### Dedicated host events
 {: #events-compute-dedicated-host}